Why do I play 7 string bass

 That "more" came in the form of a 7-string bass.

 Adding a high F3 string finally gave me the full range I’d been searching for.
 Whether I’m locking in with a drummer, trading phrases with a guitarist, or bouncing off of other instruments, the 7-string delivers.
-And when you pair it with an octave pedal?
-Piccolo players beware, you’re not the highest voice in the room anymore.
-The 7-string bass does it all.

 Pros and Cons of a 7-String Bass